 Dental implants are replacement teeth that are surgically implanted into your gums.
 Although more expensive than other options, they feel much more natural than dentures or bridges.

-Endosteal Implants: The metal screw is placed directly into the jawbone.
-After the surrounding gum tissue has healed, the artificial tooth is placed on top of the metal screw and secured in place.
+The gold standard in dental implants is the endosteal implant.
+A metal screw is placed directly into the jawbone.
+After the surrounding gum tissue has healed, the artificial tooth is placed on top of the metal screw and secured in

 Depending on the type of dental implant the surgery will vary slightly but overall, there are only two pieces to the puzzle: First, a metal screw is inserted in the area of the missing tooth to serve as a foundation.
 We work with a dedicated specialist who places and secures the implant in your gums.
 The implant remains in the affected area for approximately 3 months, giving your gums the chance to heal, as you go about your business as per usual.
 After the 3-month period, you return to our office and we place the artificial tooth onto the visible portion of the implant, generally in the form of a crown, bridge or denture.

 Although they both help give you back your smile after having lost teeth, these two solutions are very different.
-Firstly, dental implants act as a totally new tooth as it is secured into your jawbone whereas dentures are secured onto adjacent teeth.
-Because of this, partial dentures have the ability, and tendency, to slip from its foothold and reveal your missing teeth as well as feel uncomfortable.
-Dentures can also have an impact on your adjacent teeth as it puts pressure on them to hold your dentures in place which could damage your natural teeth.
-With dental implants being its own individual tooth, its structure is exactly like your other teeth.
+Firstly, a dental implant acts as a totally new tooth as it is secured into your jawbone whereas partial dentures are secured onto adjacent teeth.
+Without careful hygiene practices, a partial denture can have an impact on your adjacent teeth as it can collect plaque and food debris which could damage your natural teeth.
+With a dental implant being its own individual tooth, its structure is exactly like your other teeth.
 It does not need to depend on other factors to stay in place, feel comfortable, and be used to eat, speak, and smile effectively.
 However, keep in mind that there is no one solution for every mouth, so in some cases, dentures are the better fit depending on your situation.
 Please be sure to check out our dentures services for more information.